My First Visit to Luneta Park: Finally Exploring Manila's Iconic Landmark

 The Philippine relief map at Luneta Park

 Namangha ako ng makita ko ang Rizal Monument.
 Napakalaki at imposing pala nito.
-Hindi ka rin makakalapit sa actual monument dahil cordoned ito and may mga guards.
+Hindi ka rin makakalapit sa actual monument dahil cordoned ito, and may mga guards.
 Anyway, we spent the majority of our time just walking around and exploring Luneta Park.
 It’s so nice to stroll around Luneta Park because it was clean.
 And tama nga rin na maraming nagde-date sa Luneta pero marami rin ang mga pamilya na naglilibot dito.
-Usually naglalaro lang ang mga bata after nila mag-picnic.
+Usually, naglalaro lang ang mga bata after nila mag-picnic.

 After naming mag-explore, naghanap pa kami ng ibang pwedeng gawin sa Luneta Park.
-Medyo dumidilim na at this point pero nakita naming yung Chinese Garden.
+Medyo dumidilim na at this point pero nakita namin yung Chinese Garden.
 May minimal admission fee lang kaya tumuloy na rin kami.

 Chinese Garden at Luneta Park